If you're planning a Carnival cruise in 2025, you’ll want to become familiar with the upcoming changes and additions the cruise line is making.

 Two new ships

-Carnival Cruise Line will welcome two new ships to its fleet in 2025.
-While neither are new builds, the fleet additions come as part of the line's strategy to expand its offerings in Australia and the South Pacific.
+Carnival Cruise Line welcomed two new ships to its fleet in 2025.
+While neither is a new build, the fleet additions come as part of the line's strategy to expand its offerings in Australia and the South Pacific.

-Carnival will acquire Pacific Adventure and Pacific Encounter and rebrand the vessels as Carnival Adventure and Carnival Encounter, updating the ships during a two-week wet dock in March 2025.
-However, they'll keep classic P&O amenities, including the Byron Beach Club, Edge Adventure Park, Luke Mangan's specialty restaurant, and more.
+Carnival acquired Pacific Adventure and Pacific Encounter and rebranded the vessels as Carnival Adventure and Carnival Encounter, updating the ships during a two-week wet dock in March 2025.
+However, they kept classic P&O amenities, including the Byron Beach Club, Edge Adventure Park, Luke Mangan's specialty restaurant, and more.

 Carnival Adventure, which entered service as Golden Princess before being transferred to P&O Cruises Australia in 2021, will sail year-round from Sydney, Australia.
 Carnival Encounter started as Star Princess and was also transferred to P&O Cruises Australia in 2021.
 The Grand Class ship will homeport in Brisbane year-round, joined by Carnival Luminosa during the summer months.